waoverholt/waoverholt.github.io/_posts/blog/2016-04-27-testing_otu_picking.md

 * Table of Contents
 {:toc}

 I've been really struggling to pick OTUs on this large database.
 In the past I've used the quick and dirty UCLUST method implemented in QIIME, but even these methods have been failing on this dataset.
-I have not allocated enough time on our cluster and they have timed out afte 10 days (and it takes a long time for these jobs to get scheduled due to the RAM and time amount requested).
+I have not allocated enough time on our cluster and they have timed out after 10 days (and it takes a long time for these jobs to get scheduled due to the RAM and time amount requested).

 I've been meaning to do this kind of test for awhile and I would love to use the HPC-clust method

 ## Trying to use HPC tools
 This has been a project I've picked up several times over the last year.
-It sounds too good to be true, and in the note - I've never got it to work satisfactorily.
+It sounds too good to be true, and in that note - I've never got it to work satisfactorily.
 The idea is to use the widely regarded average-linkage hierarchical clustering approach to pick OTUs.
 I've had the opinion that the fastest "greedy" clustering approaches that I've mostly used (uclust) do not do a great job.
 While I haven't gone to great strides to prove it, uclust often seems to make many OTUs that should all be clustered together, and on the otherside put sequences together that shouldn't be.

 I recently read several of [Pat Schoss's](http://www.schlosslab.org/) latest papers concluding that average-linkage (as used in Mothur) typically work the ["best"](http://www.schlosslab.org/assets/pdf/2015_westcott.pdf) under his test conditions.
 However, even after dereplication, my largest project libraries have >20 million high quality, [chimera filtered]({% post_url 2016-03-31-refining-16S-analysis %}) sequences.

 Here I'm using the [infernal aligner](http://eddylab.org/infernal/) since it has mpi support for rapid alignment of millions of sequences.

+This is a test dataset of approximately 600,000 randomly selected sequences.

 {% highlight bash %}
-#~ 600,000 sequences
 mpirun -np 80 -hostfile $PBS_NODEFILE (list of nodes) cmalign --mpi -o $OUTPUT --outformat Pfam --matchonly --mxsize 5000 --noprob /nv/hp10/woverholt3/data/program_files/infernal-1.1.1/bacteria_0p1.cm $INPUT

 # CPU time: 7373.08u 12.55s 02:03:05.63 Elapsed: 02:21:03.35